 Croatia’s stunning Adriatic coast reveals unexpected gastronomic treasures

-The renewed theoretical interest for gastronomic heritage of Dubrovnik and its countryside surroundings as well as initiatives of some single producers and tradition-lovers unfortunately have not been followed by the same interest neither by producer’s educational and catering circles, or official politics and cultural institutions.
-In the shops and restaurants of Dubrovnik few are the products and dishes coming from its tradition and even fewer of the traditional dishes prepared with local ingredients.
+The renewed interest in the gastronomic heritage of Dubrovnik and the surrounding countryside, as well as the initiatives of a few producers and enthusiasts, has unfortunately not been followed up with the same interest among educational and catering circles or political and cultural institutions: The shops and restaurants of Dubrovnik boast very few traditional products and dishes, and the traditional dishes that are available are often not prepared with local ingredients.

-The salt works of Solana date back to Roman times, two thousand years before Christ.
-Starting from 1333, Ston becomes an integral part of the Republic of Dubrovnik.
+The saltworks, or solana, of Ston date back to Roman times, 2,000 years before Christ.
+Starting in 1333, Ston becomes an integral part of the Republic of Ragusa.

-The choice of literature used for the desk research was at the same time easy and hard.
-Easy because almost every text about the Republic contains at least a couple of interesting quotes, and hard because it is quite challenging to bring all those fragments into a well-functioning unit.
-It seems there has been no scientific papers dealing with and defining the identity of Dubrovnik through culture, heritage and food.
-Let this modest beginning be a foundation stone for the future documenting of this fascinating topic that is becoming more and more current every day.
+Choosing literature for the desk research phase was easy because almost every text about the region contains at least a couple of interesting lines, but challenging because it was quite difficult to bring all of those fragments together into a functioning whole.
+There are very few scientific papers dealing with and defining the identity of Dubrovnik through culture, heritage, and food.
+Let this modest beginning be a foundation stone for the future documenting of this fascinating region through topics that are becoming more and more current.

-Domestic bitter orange grows in the wider area of Dubrovnik.
-No research or selection of this fruit has ever been done, so it is possible that there are several different sorts of bitter oranges.
-In Croatia, bitter orange is listed as domestic sort.
-There is no official seedling production so recently there are locally driven initiatives for the promotion of bitter orange.
-Specifically, the association DEŠA from Dubrovnik has promoted the project “Dubrovnik Bitter Orange Jam” and the Bitter Orange Day featuring a series of products of this fruit culture: marmalade, orange juice, liqueurs, various cookies and cakes.
+Bitter orange grows in the wider Dubrovnik region, but virtually no research or selection has ever been done, so it is possible that there are several different varieties in the area.
+There is no official seedling production in Croatia, so recently there have been locally driven initiatives to promotion the bitter orange.
+Specifically, the association DEŠA from Dubrovnik has promoted the project “Dubrovnik Bitter Orange Jam” and the Bitter Orange Day featuring a series of products including marmalade, orange juice, liqueurs, cookies, and cakes.

-Bitter orange appeared in this area very early.
-It arrived in the 10th century from East Asia over the Arab peninsula.
-Since then it has been domesticated and became a trademark of Dubrovnik gardens and little by little a nice gastro-souvenir that deserves a lot more promotion and attention.
+Bitter orange appeared in this area very early in the 10th century, having been brought from East Asia via the Arabian peninsula.
+Since then it has been domesticated and is a trademark of Dubrovnik’s gardens.
+Bit by bit, the bitter orange has become a nice gastronomic souvenir, and it deserves a lot more promotion and attention.

 Mali Ston Oysters

-Traces of oysters growing in the Mali Ston Bay exist from the time of Roman rule in this area.
-The first written documents about harvesting shellfish come from the 16th century, and about the cultivation from the 17th century.
-These documents organize farming allocation of concessions and privileges enjoyed by growers.
-In the late Middle Ages, nobles from Dubrovnik would invest the money to start oyster farms in Mali Ston Bay, taking their payment in oysters instead of cash.
+There are traces of oyster farming in the Mali Ston bay from the time of Roman rule in this area.
+The first written documents about harvesting shellfish come from the 16th century, and about shellfish cultivation from the 17th century.
+These documents contain information about the concessions and privileges granted to oyster farmers.
+In the late Middle Ages, nobles from Dubrovnik would invest in oyster farms in Mali Ston, taking their payment in oysters instead of cash.

-The Mali Ston Bay is a traditional area of shellfish farming and only two species are grown: oysters-Ostrea edulis and mussels-Muytilus galloprovincialis.
-The Mali Ston Bay is naturally loaded with salt, but also, the nearby Neretva River brings fresh mineral-heavy water from the karst springs into the salty bay.
-Moreover, plenty of phytoplankton are found in the sea floor, which as well contributes to the title of one of the world’s best oysters.
+Only two species of shellfish are grown in Mali Ston bay, oysters (Ostrea edulis) and mussels (Muytilus galloprovincialis).
+The water is naturally loaded with salt,and the nearby Neretva River brings fresh mineral-laden water from the karst springs into the bay.
+Moreover, plenty of phytoplankton are found on the sea floor.
+Together, these factors make the oysters of Mali Ston among the world’s best.

-In our olive-growing area, oblica is cultivated for more than 2,000 years and it represents our largest and economically most valuable olive variety.
-The oil content in the fruit varies from 18 to 21%, depending on the growing area and conditions.
-In addition to large fruit, this variety has high tolerance to drought, grows well in poor and sparse soil and it’s very resistant to strong wind – which are all reasons for its successful cultivation in our area.
+The oblica olive has been cultivated in Croatia for more than 2,000 years and is the country’s most widespread and economically valuable variety.
+The oil content on the fruit varies from 18 to 21%, depending on the growing area and conditions.
+In addition to having large fruit, this variety is highly drought tolerant, grows well in poor soil, and is very resistant to strong wind, all qualities which have led to its successful cultivation.

-The Dubrovnik ruda sheep is one of the most endangered indigenous breeds of our region.
-Ruda-sheep is grown in the Dubrovnik-Neretva region as Croatian autochthonous breeds.
-It first appeared during the Republic of Ragusa by crossing domestic sheep Pramenka and Merino sheep imported from Spain, Portugal and Italy.
-This way the quality of wool was improved.
+The Dubrovnik ruda sheep is one of the most endangered local breeds in the region.
+These sheep, which are raised in the Dubrovnik-Neretva region, developed during the period of the Republic of Ragusa through crossing local Pramenka sheep with Merino sheep imported from Spain, Portugal, and Italy to improve the quality of the wool.